HATRED AND ITS EFFECTS

 Hatred is a way to shut down the mind to a degree, in order to handle overwhelming stress or trauma.
 One simply says ÒNoÓ to the situation or person, and this revulsion or rejection is called hatred.
 In this regard, hatred is always a generalization and a false conclusion.

-Another word for it may be prejudice, which takes a few incidents or qualities or a person or group or something else and then generalizes from it.
+Another word for it may be prejudice, which takes a few incidents or qualities of a person, a group or something else and then generalizes from it.
 Hatred is of this nature.

 Hatred is therefore a hardening of the mind and spirit in a direction of revulsion.